2025 NFL Passing Touchdowns Leader Odds

 Once upon a time Bill Polian said Lamar Jackson should be a wide receiver, and all Lamar did last year was put up 41 touchdowns and four picks.
 Oops.

 Lamar’s previous high for passing touchdowns in a season was 36 in 2019 and up until last year he had never reached 30 touchdowns in a season.
-There could be some slight regression to the mean here.
-This bet feels a bit like fools gold.
+An injury earlier in the season definitely put him out of contention for most TD passes.

 Patrick Mahomes (+1200) – Kansas City Chiefs

-Patrick Mahomes is entering 2025 after putting up just 26 touchdowns a season ago, his lowest total since becoming a starter.
-Mahomes threw for 5250 yards and 41 touchdowns just three years ago, will he reach those heights again this season?
-He has tantalizing value at +1200, but losing Rashee Rice for the first six games hurts this cause.
+Patrick Mahomes entered 2025 after putting up just 26 touchdowns a season ago, his lowest total since becoming a starter.
+Mahomes, who threw for 5,250 yards and 41 touchdowns just three years ago, won;t even reach last year’s total after a season-ending knee injury.

 Josh Allen (+1400) – Buffalo Bills